forestgrape/people_interactions/people_interactions.md

 => In ancient times, the people were often only part of only one team holding power namely the feudal lord and the ruling monarch.
 Violent conflicts were frequent at those times.

 ### Modern World
-In modern times one is usually part of different teams/organizations which hold power and property:
+In modern times one is usually part of different teams/organizations which hold power and property: The country of living, company(ies) associated (work, ownership), social organizations and religion.

+#### Countries
-* Countries: The population living in a certain area belongs to a country.
+The population living in a certain area belongs to a country.
 The decision structure in countries is usually highly organized and hierarchically.
 In democracies the top members are determined by elections.
 In direct democracies the decision process itself is also subject to votes.
 Countries are often subdivided in administrative districts enabling decentralization.
 Regarding peace and war, countries are the most important organizational unit since the military command is usually per country.
 > Often the larger the population part that takes part in a country's decision process, the less likely the country will start a war.
 Wars are started rarely with the supported of a large share of the population. [todo statistics]

-  > Many countries have a single leader, often with large power.
-Being perfect, every day, for years is nearly impossibly i.e. even if brilliant in sudden unforeseen situations mistakes can happen. // There are exceptions: In Switzerland the decision power is equally distributed across 7 members of the Bundesrat.
-In some countries there were/are Politburos which take important decisions [to check decision making and country specific power].
-Possibly this makes decisions more stable and less influenced by situation specific moods (we all are humans).
+Many countries have a single leader, often with large power.
+Being perfect, every day, for years is nearly impossibly i.e. even if brilliant in sudden unforeseen situations mistakes can happen.
+* It is considered important that as much as possible parliaments are involved.
+* Countries where no single leader can take important decisions: In Switzerland the decision power is equally distributed across 7 members of the Bundesrat.
+Politburos take important decisions [to check decision making and the specific power in the different countries].
+  > Having multiple persons deciding, likely makes the decision process more stable and less influenced by situation specific moods (we all are humans).
+Additionally when having a group of leaders, different talents and experiences can improve the decision process: For example the wit of young to mid age, experience and broad consideration with age. <!--// with age the number of neuronal connections increase.
+The speed is faster at young age. to cite -->

+#### Companies
-* Companies: The structure in companies is usually hierarchically.
-Mostly the top governing members are directly or indirectly elected by the owners.
+* Companies: The structure in companies is usually hierarchically as follows: A board of directors is elected by the owners=shareholders.
+The board takes strategic decisions and elects a chairman which has mainly executive functions and implement the strategy.
 The employees only in very rare cases have any rights to be part in the decision making.

+#### Social Organizations
-* Social organizations: E.g. sport clubs, political parties.
+Social organizations: E.g. sport clubs, political parties, scouts.

+#### Religions
-* Churches: Religions are highly divers reaching from explanations of schools of life to concrete laws and how to behave to various forms of ideologies.
+Religions are highly divers reaching from explanations of schools of life to concrete laws and how to behave to various forms of ideologies.

-> In the beginning of the 21th century people are often parts of several teams with power: The company associated (work, ownership), social organizations and the country of living.